-a.
-The building provides a thermal variation of at least 3 $^{\circ}$ C [5 $^{\circ}$ F] across open workspaces over 200 m2 [2,150 ft2], between rooms with more than 10 people and/or between floors.
+- a.
+All office spaces with employees performing tasks that require similar workstations use free address to allow employees to select a work space with a desired temperature. - b.
+The building provides a thermal variation of at least 3 °C [5 °F] across open workspaces over 200 m2 [2,150 ft2], between rooms with more than 10 people and/or between floors.